harmancilab/COLLAGENE/API/README.md

 *__Outputs:__* None.

 *__Remarks:__* This option uploads a list of specific files or directories to the shared space.
 The operations are blocked until all uploads are completed.
+Non-zero return code indicates error (See error message).